Best practices and reference architectures for VPC design

 With subnet isolation, the subnet forms the security boundary across which Google Cloud firewall rules are applied.
 This approach is common in on-premises networking constructs and in cases where IP addresses and network placement form part of the VM identity.

 You can identify the VMs on a specific subnet by applying a unique Tag, network tag, or service account to those instances.
-This allows you to create firewall rules that only apply to the VMs in a subnet—those with the associated Tag, network tag, service account.
+This lets you create firewall rules that only apply to the VMs in a subnet—those with the associated Tag, network tag, service account.
 For example, to create a firewall rule that permits all communication between VMs in the same subnet, you can use the following rule configuration on the Firewall rules page:

 • Targets: Specified target tags